 A freshman applicant is someone currently enrolled in high school.
-If you have taken college level credits during high school, you are still considered a freshman.
-If you have not taken college level work since high school graduation, you are also a freshman.
-Applicant may apply early action or regular admission decision.
+If you've taken college-level credits during high school, you're still considered a freshman.
+If you haven't taken college-level work since high school graduation, you're also a freshman.
+Freshman applicants may apply for early action or regular admission decision.

-A transfer applicant is someone who has graduated from high school and has completed, or will have completed, at least one 3-credit college course prior to the semester of planned enrollment.
+A transfer applicant is someone who graduated from high school and has completed (or will have completed) at least one 3-credit college course prior to the semester of planned enrollment.
 The completion of one full-time college semester is preferred.
-If seeking admission to Decker School of Nursing's Baccalaureate Accelerated Track (BAT) Program, which requires completion of a bachelor's degree, applicant is considered a transfer.

-An international applicant is someone who is not a U.S. citizen and who currently holds or will obtain an F or J Visa, to study in the U.S. as a freshman or transfer student.
+An international applicant is someone who is not a U.S. citizen and who currently holds or will obtain an F or J Visa, to study in the United States as a freshman or transfer student.

 A current student is a Binghamton University undergraduate student who wishes to either: 1) transfer to another school within the University or 2) obtain a dual degree.

 A returning student is someone who has been out of school for a semester or more and wishes to re-enroll in the same program of study.

 A non-degree student (also called non-matriculated or continuing education student) is someone who isn't enrolled in a degree-earning program and is taking courses just to learn, not to earn a degree.

 Early action deadline: November 15